kframework/X86-64-semantics/docs/meeting-minutes.md

   | Benchmark  | 138   | 8          | 91              | 24         | 15   |
   |            | 314   | 29          | 124             | 35         | 126  |

+  - The diff errors are due to fp instructions and va args.
+  - The cfg recovery failure are due to unsupported instructions
+  - For Multisource, the [driver](https://github.com/sdasgup3/binary-decompilation/blob/master/test/utils/driver_64.c) need to handle the input passed through registers.
+For Single source the inputs are embedded in the source file only.

 ### 24 Oct 2016
   - After looking into the reasons why AA is not able to disambiguate some of the memory references, we tried applying the following series of passes